Ratimon/redprint-optimism-contracts-examples/README.md

 <h1>📚 OPStack Contracts 's Deployment Pipline using Redprint` 's POC 📚</h1>

 A PoC showing how `Redprint` works.
-This developer toolkit includes both interactive code generator and template to modify & deploy **OPstack** ’s smart contract components in modular style
+This developer toolkit includes both interactive code generator and template to modify & deploy **OPstack** ’s smart contract components in modular style.
+It also acts an educational place to study OPStack component at smart contract level.

 > **Note**💡